biruk-bereka/Bookstore/README.md

 - Create books and categories slice
 ### New Features
 - Display books received from silce in react component
+- Display books in UI using fecth book from api
-- Implement add book functionality
+- Implement add book functionality to api
-- Implement remove book functionality
+- Implement remove book functionality from api

 <p align="right">(<a href="#readme-top">back to top</a>)</p>